 Small room decorating is a skill on its own.
-Making the most of a spare room requires identifying what is possible, space planning, and interior design help for a stylish result.
+Making the most of a spare room requires identifying what is possible, space planning, and sometimes a little interior design help for a stylish result.
 Recent Decorilla clients have shared the same question: what can I do with this space?
-With the help of skilled designers, the options are endless!
+Well, the options are endless!
 From a sunroom to a wine/cigar room, here are four great spare room ideas to inspire an answer.

 For spaces that get plenty of natural lighting, one small room decorating idea is creating a sunroom.
 The name alone connotes a sunny spot for rest and relaxation.
 This type of room is a great space for taking in a view, enjoying a book, and spending time with guests.